tembo-io/pgmq/CONTRIBUTING.md

 ## PGXN Installation

-PGXN is a centralized network to make it easier to install and manage PostgreSQL extensions.
+PGXN is a distributed network of extensions that make it easier to install and manage PostgreSQL extensions.

 Install PGXN Client: